anovos/anovos-docs/docs/using-anovos/config_file.md

 🔎 _Corresponds to [`data_analyzer.stats_generator`](../api/data_analyzer/stats_generator.md)_

 This module generates descriptive statistics of the ingested data.
-Descriptive statistics are split into different metric types, and each function corresponds to one metric type.
+Descriptive statistics are split into different metric types.
+Each function corresponds to one metric type.

 ### `metric`